bradsec/vtlookup/README.md

 ### Getting started

 **Prerequisite:** A VirusTotal API key is required and must be set as an environment variable with a name of `VT_API_KEY`.
-You can get a free public API key by completing the signup at https://www.virustotal.com/gui/join-us.
+Get a free public API key by completing the signup at https://www.virustotal.com/gui/join-us.

 1. Download or clone the `vtlookup` repository